nosaroki/SliderReact/README.md

 # Ecole du Web - Code a slider with React

-This is my solution for the exercise making a slider with React with @ecoleduweb
+This is my solution for the exercise making a slider with React

 ## Table of contents